Fairy Tale (game): Gameplay

 Hunt: Causes cards played in the same round to immediately be flipped face-down without their abilities taking effect.
-This only occurs in the advanced game.
+This type of card can only be found in expert rules.

-Unflip: Allows a player to flip one of his/her face-down cards face-up.
+Unflip: Allows a player to flip one of their face-down cards face-up.
 May be specific to a certain type of card.

 Flip: Causes the player or all players (as specified on the card) to flip certain cards face-down.

-The object of the game is to keep your cards face-up which is what gets you points at the end of each round.
-A round ends when each player has played three cards, the other two are discarded.
+The objective of the game is to keep one's cards face-up, which will give points to the player at the end of each round.
+A round ends when each player has played three cards, where the other two are discarded.

-The game ends when four rounds have been played and everyone totals up the score of all their face-up cards.
+The game ends when four rounds have been played and the players' score are calculated.
+The winner is the player with the most points.

 Artwork

-All artwork was done by a single artist, Yoko Nachigami.
+All artwork was done by Mariano Iannelli, Yoko Nachigami, and Satoshi Nakamura.
 The artwork is noted for its anime style and bright pastel colors.